MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

-The Dynamics 365 Business Central Word add-in includes several controls that you can use change the behavior Word layouts for document reports.
+The Dynamics 365 Business Central Word add-in includes several controls that you can use change the behavior of Word layouts for document reports.
 A comment control allows you to add a comment in the layout, which appears in Word while designing the layout but doesn't appear in the rendered report.
 Other controls let you encode a layout file with conditional visibility of fields, tables, table rows, and table columns based on data.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]